Biodiversity

 Seminar

 The Biodiversity, Environment, and CSR Research Association is a working group established within the Shiga Green-activity Network, and Daifuku has participated as a founding member since 2015.
 The association plans and holds seminars and other events for members intended to facilitate learning about the basics of biodiversity, create opportunities to learn about the latest CSR trends centered on the field of biodiversity, and encourage communication between association members.
+In fiscal 2023, a seminar and fieldwork on biodiversity were held at Shiga Works with the participation of 39 people from within and outside the prefecture.

 Participation in the Biodiversity Biwako Network’s dragonfly conservation efforts through corporate collaboration